gla-rad/ServiceRegistry/README.md

 ## MIR Integration
 Another important point concerns the MCP MIR integration.
-This functionality is one of the latest features and allows the MSR to include the service instance certificates in the SECOM *search service* responses.
+This functionality is one of the latest features and allows the MSR to include the service instance certificates in the SECOM *searchService* responses.
 These are retrieved through internal calls to the MIR service, under OAuth2 authentication.
 In terms of the implementation of this functionality, it is achieved simply by using a Spring Feign client, which supports all types of MIR entity queries